PUP Startup Script

 1. startup_position

-Set window startup position.
+Set the window startup position.

 Syntax: